 The Children’s Board of Hillsborough County presents Free Tuesdays held on the first Tuesday of every month, with Free Museum admission from 10am-5pm.
 Register in advance, visit the Glazer Museum website for upcoming dates.

-The Glazer Children’s Museum also participates in Museums for All, admission is $3 per person with a WIC or EBT Card.
+The Glazer Children’s Museum also participates in Museums for All, admission is $3 per person for EBT/SNAP Card Holders (at publishing date, WIC is also accepted – check Glazer website to confirm).

 Cracker Country Free Admission